memsql/SingleStoreNETConnector/docs/content/connection-options.md

   <tr id="Logging">
     <td>Logging</td>
     <td>false</td>
-    <td>Use <a href="/overview/logging/">MySqlConnector logging</a> (which is more flexible) instead.</td>
+    <td>Use SingleStoreConnector logging (which is more flexible) instead.</td>
   </tr>
   <tr id="OldSyntax">
     <td>OldSyntax, Old Syntax, UseOldSyntax, Use Old Syntax</td>
     <td>false</td>
-    <td>This option is deprecated in Connector/NET and unsupported in MySqlConnector.</td>
+    <td>This option is deprecated in Connector/NET and unsupported in SingleStoreConnector.</td>
   </tr>
   <tr id="ProcedureCacheSize">
     <td>ProcedureCacheSize, Procedure Cache Size, ProcedureCache, Procedure Cache</td>
     <td></td>
-    <td>MySqlConnector places no limit on the amount of stored procedure metadata that is cached.
+    <td>SingleStoreConnector places no limit on the amount of stored procedure metadata that is cached.
 It takes a very small amount of memory.</td>
   </tr>
   <tr id="Replication">
     <td>Replication</td>